 - 1. Follow the procedure in Before working inside your computer. - NOTE: Your computer's Service Tag is stored in the system board.
-You must enter the Service Tag in the BIOS setup program after you replace the system board. - NOTE: Before disconnecting the cables from the system board, note the location of the connectors so that you can reconnect the cables correctly after you replace the system board. - NOTE: Replacing the system board removes any changes you have made to the BIOS using the BIOS setup program.
-You must make the appropriate changes again after you replace the system board. - 2.
-Remove the left-side cover. - 3.
-Remove the front cover. - 4.
-Remove the 3.5-inch hard drive, if applicable. - 5.
-Remove the memory modules. - 6.
-Remove the wireless card. - 7.
-Remove the solid-state drive/Intel Optane. - 8.
-Remove the graphics card. - 9.
-Remove the coin-cell battery. - 10.
-Remove the processor fan and heat-sink assembly. - 11.
-Remove the processor.
+You must enter the Service Tag in the BIOS setup program after you replace the system board.

+- NOTE: Replacing the system board removes any changes you have made to the BIOS using the BIOS setup program.
+You must make the appropriate changes again after you replace the system board.

+- NOTE: Note the routing of all cables as you remove them so that you can route them correctly after you replace the system board.

+- 2. Remove the left-side cover.

+- 3. Remove the front cover.

+- 4. Remove the 3.5-inch hard drive.

+- 5. Remove the LED daughter board.

+- 6. Remove the chassis fan.

+- 7. Remove the memory module.

+- 8. Remove the wireless card.

+- 9. Remove the solid-state drive/Intel Optane.

+- 10. Remove the graphics card.

+- 11. Remove the processor fan and heat-sink assembly.

+- 12. Remove the voltage regulator heat sink (optional).

+- 13. Remove the processor.